Vermont, Victoria: History

-Prior to the first European settlement in Vermont in the 1850s, the landscape in Vermont and surrounding areas was mainly thickly timbered bushland, inhabited by Indigenous Australians of the Kulin Nation.
-They were hunter-gatherer peoples who camped and lived in the gullies and creeks in the area that is today, Bellbird Dell.
+Prior to the first European settlement in Vermont in the 1850s, the landscape in Vermont and surrounding areas was mainly thickly timbered bushland, inhabited by Wurundjeri people of the Kulin Nation.
+They camped and lived in the gullies and creeks in the area that is now called Bellbird Dell.

 The first Europeans to arrive in the area were charcoal burners and woodcutters, who arrived in the 1850s before land sales in what is today Vermont had begun.
 Land selectors came after this and claimed large areas of land, leased them from the Crown (government) and developed them, so that the settlers would gain freehold titles over the land.
 The first dwellings on these lands were quite basic, made out of wattle sticks and mud.
 Large timber cottages were erected soon after.

 L. L. Vale Post Office opened on 1 November 1881 and was renamed Vermont in 1889.
 It was closed between 1895 and 1899.
 In 1923, a bus route, said to be the first community bus route in the state of Victoria, the 'Mitcham & Vermont Motor Bus Service', began between Vermont and Mitcham.
 Vermont largely remained an orchard district focused on its school and its church until the 1950s and 60s, when the land was subdivided due to the need for greater housing capacity.

 The suburb of Vermont is the location of the Vermont Volunteers Roll of Honour for the First World War.
 The honour board used to hang in the former Mechanics Institute Hall, which was on the site now occupied by the Scout Hall.
 Some of the names listed are also included on the Mitcham and Blackburn War Memorials.

+Heritage listings

+The following places in Vermont are listed on the Victorian Heritage Register: